-&lt;sup>2 The percentage shows the share of the total financing that is provided by WSSC Water.
+The percentage shows the share of the total financing that is provided by WSSC Water.
 When a project is co-financed, this share could be used to apportion total results to WSSC Water.

-&lt;sup>3 The disbursed amount is the amount of Green Bond proceeds expensed by project and reported in US\$ millions.
+The disbursed amount is the amount of Green Bond proceeds expensed by project and reported in US\$ millions.

-ATTESTATION OF 2021 ANNUAL GREEN BOND REPORT
+ATTESTATION OF 2022 ANNUAL GREEN BOND REPORT